Haemorrhoids: Definition, symptoms, causes and more

 Tests and diagnosis of haemorrhoids

-If your doctor suspects you of haemorrhoids, he may perform certain tests and procedures such as:
+If your doctor suspects you of haemorrhoids, he may perform certain tests and procedures

 - Examination of your anal canal and rectum for abnormalities where the doctor inserts a gloved, lubricated finger into your rectum to feel for anything unusual, such as growths.